FMNSSun/Burlesque/README.md

 8 4 1 7 1 6 7 3 6 8
 ```

-1.7.0-rc3
+1.7.0
 =========

-Users of Burlesque are highly encouraged to have a look at v1.7.0-rc3 and test it, report bugs and give feedback.
+Users of Burlesque are highly encouraged to upgrade to 1.7.0.
-Burlesque 1.7.0 is backwards compatible.
-If you experience any problems please report a bug.

-Current stable version: 1.6.9
+Current stable version: 1.7.0

 License
 =======